CodeByZach/sublime_bracket_highlighter/docs/src/markdown/customize.md

 ## Tag Plugin Settings

-This section covers settings found in `bh_tag.sublime-settings`.
+This section covers settings found in `BracketHighlighter_tag.sublime-settings`.
 All tag settings are dictionaries.
 Each key represents a tag mode such as: `html`, `xhtml`, `cfml`, etc.  All of these are exposed so that even non-standard HTML syntax can be supported.

 !!! warning "Attention!"
     More tag mode keys can be added, but they **must** be added to **every** setting with valid parameters.